nikolaistarostin/odin-recipes/README.md

 # Welcome!

-My name is Nikolai Starostin and recently I started to learn how to build websites on (The Odin Project)[https://www.theodinproject.com].
+My name is Nikolai Starostin and recently I started to learn how to build websites on [The Odin Project](https://www.theodinproject.com).

 Here is a first project called **Recipes**.